wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

  pushing content to a receiving service via the user.
 This action or intent of "sharing" content across different apps has recently been identified in a [W3C Editors Draft called Web Intents](http://dvcs.w3.org/hg/web-intents/raw-file/tip/spec/Overview.html).

-I recently took a job working on [CNN.com](http://cnn.com) and I'm sure you can imagine that the weight and performance of social sharing is pretty serious.
+I recently took a job working on [CNN.com](http://cnn.com) and I'm sure you can imagine that the weight and performance of social sharing is pretty serious 'round these parts.
-So I will break down the current state of sharing, then jump into an examination of Web Intents.
+So I will break down the current state of sharing as it exists today, then jump into an examination of Web Intents.
 <br/>
-<h3>Why do we need web intents? </h3>
+<h3>Why do we need Web Intents? </h3>
 In today's world of sharing we have limited options.
 (Note that the "share" intent is one of many.
 You can also edit, save, etc... but this article is focused on sharing) We are forced to pull a JavaScript file and load a share button dynamically for the user, or we can encode a query string that will